Library & Information Science

 Why Study Library and Information Science at Kent State University?

-- Join one of the largest professional library and information science programs in North America, with more than 600 graduate students at two program sites in Ohio, as well as a thriving online degree option.
+- Join one of the largest professional library and information science programs in North America, with more than 400 graduate students in our program available only online.

 - Graduate from a school that is recognized by U.S. News and World Report as one of the nation's top 20 graduate schools in the field.

-- Earn your degree from the only American Library Association accredited master's degree program (M.L.I.S.) in the state of Ohio, and choose from a wide variety of specializations within the degree, such as public librarianship, children's and young adult librarianship, digital librarianship, and museum studies
+- Earn your degree from the only American Library Association accredited master's degree program (M.L.I.S.) in the state of Ohio, and choose from a wide variety of focus areas within the degree, such as archival studies, cataloging and metadata, digital libraries, museum studies, user experience librarianship, and youth engagement.

 - Learn from the best — our nationally and internationally renowned faculty have an excellent record in scholarship, research and grantsmanship.